Arsène Wenger: Playing career

 At Mulhouse, Wenger was managed by Paul Frantz, who also had a profound impact on his career.
 It was he who formalised Wenger's beliefs on the importance of nutrition, isometrics and working on a player's strong points.
 Wenger played in midfield for Mulhouse, often positioned on the right.
-In their final game of the 1974–75 season, the club beat AS Nancy to avoid relegation, but shortly afterwards, Frantz resigned.
+In their final game of the 1974–75 season, the club beat Nancy to avoid relegation, but shortly afterwards, Frantz resigned.
 Wenger also made the decision to leave, as the regular commutes to Mulhouse from Strasbourg overwhelmed him.
 In 1975, he rekindled his friendship with Hild and signed for amateur club ASPV Strasbourg (Vauban).
 Hild needed a midfielder "who could organise play and also have a sort of hold over the team" and decided to recruit Wenger.
 Vauban was formed in 1971, and made steady progress up the French football league system thereafter; Wenger's three seasons at the club culminated with promotion to the third division.

-In 1978, Hild joined RC Strasbourg as coach of the reserve team.
+In 1978, Hild joined Strasbourg as coach of the reserve team.
 The role required him to scout, so Hild wanted an experienced player to work with the youth while he was away.
 Both Hild and Frantz recommended Wenger, which convinced manager Gilbert Gress to appoint him.
 Wenger's playing career at the age of 28 began to wane, but he never anticipated a role in the first team.
-Working for RC Strasbourg, however, presented him his first full-time job at the club he supported as a young boy.
+Working for Strasbourg, however, presented him his first full-time job at the club he supported as a young boy.
 Hild moved Wenger from midfield to central defence, where he was positioned as a sweeper in reserve games.
-In November 1978, he made his debut for the first team against MSV Duisburg in the UEFA Cup (a match Strasbourg lost 4–0) and a month later, Wenger played against champions AS Monaco in the First Division.
+In November 1978, he made his debut for the first team against MSV Duisburg in the UEFA Cup (a match Strasbourg lost 4–0) and a month later, Wenger played against champions Monaco in the First Division.
 At the end of the 1978–79 season, RC Strasbourg won the league; Wenger did not join in the celebrations as he was preoccupied with the youth team.
 He made his final appearance for the senior side in 1979.

-Wenger spent the last two years of his playing career predominantly running RC Strasbourg's reserve and youth team.
+Wenger spent the last two years of his playing career predominantly running Strasbourg's reserve and youth team.
 He became conscious of the importance of speaking English, and during his holidays enrolled on a three-week language course at the University of Cambridge.
 Wenger also studied for his coaching badge at the Centre de ressources, d'expertise et de performance sportives (CREPS) in Strasbourg – this consisted of a course to coach children, followed by an intensive six-day course which led up to the national coaching badge.
 The latter programme took place in Vichy, and was spread over three weeks, allowing Wenger to be able to put Frantz's teachings of isometrics into practice.
 In 1981, he received his manager's diploma in Paris.